brestows/voipmanager/README.md

 voipmanager
 ===========

-management system Asterisk (used AMI)
+draft of the code for management system Asterisk (used AMI)